HumanCompatibleAI/better-adversarial-defenses/README.md

    * If you want to quickly iterate with your config (use smaller batch size and no remote workers), pass an option to the trainer

       `--config_override='{"train_batch_size": 1000, "sgd_minibatch_size": 1000, "num_workers": 0, "_run_inline": 1}'`
+   * Large number of processes might run into the open files limit.
+This might help: `ulimit -n 999999`

 2. To make a video: